 You will become aware of opportunities to dance to the music as you journey through life when you take advantage of my simple road map.
 Muscle memory will allow you to easily recall the variations we explore, as well as those that you create on-the-spot.
 You’ll be amazed how your perception of music changes.
-Instead of sitting and listening, you'll get up and dance!
+Instead of sitting and listening.
+Get off your chair and dance!

 How are you different from traditional dance studios?

 As an independent dance coach and choreographer, it’s my pleasure and passion to share the gift of dance.
 My style is social dancing in a Closed Position and my goal is that you feel confident and have fun, rather than memorizing steps.
 I offer an original and unique approach to partner dance instruction with rapid results.
 After our session, you’ll be dancing out the door – guaranteed.
 No fancy footwork required.
 If you can walk, you can dance!

 Are you sure you can teach anyone in just ONE session?

 YES ~ ONE SESSION and you will have tricks & tips how to ask a partner to dance.
 I offer a less formalized approach to partner dancing than what is offered in most dance instruction environments.
 My method focuses less on footwork, as it emphasizes body posture, the Closed Position hold, and simple variations that can be easily adapted, led, and comfortably followed to any tune or tempo.